ArasLabs/collab-folders/Import/READ_ME.txt

 		Select this manifest File "…\3-Collaboration Folders\2-imports (admin).mf"
 		"Collaboration Folders" <-- place check mark in this option and start the import.

-	(Optional) 4-Collaboration Folders on TOC:
+	4-Collaboration Folders on TOC:
 		Select this manifest File "…\4-Collaboration Folders on TOC\imports (admin).mf"
 		"Collaboration Folders" <-- place check mark in this option and start the import.

-	(Optional) 5-Configuration Data:
-		Select this manifest File "…\5-Configuration Data\imports (admin).mf"
-		"Collaboration Folders" <-- place check mark in this option and start the import.
-		## this import will fail, if you do not have the grid configurations from package "Common Grid Utilities" loaded already ##

-	(Optional) 6-Folders On Program And Project:
+	5-Folders On Program And Project:
 		Select this manifest File "…\6-Folders On Program And Project\1_AddToProgram\1-imports - CF (admin).mf"
 		"Collaboration Folders" <-- place check mark in this option and start the import.